Endocytosis

 Endocytosis is a cellular process in which substances are brought into the cell.
-The material to be internalized is surrounded by an area of cell membrane, which then buds off inside the cell to form a vesicle containing the ingested material.
+The material to be internalized is surrounded by an area of cell membrane, which then buds off inside the cell to form a vesicle containing the ingested materials.
 Endocytosis includes pinocytosis (cell drinking) and phagocytosis (cell eating).
 It is a form of active transport.

 History

 The term was proposed by De Duve in 1963.
 Phagocytosis was discovered by Élie Metchnikoff in 1882.

 Pathways

 Endocytosis pathways can be subdivided into four categories: namely, receptor-mediated endocytosis (also known as clathrin-mediated endocytosis), caveolae, pinocytosis, and phagocytosis.